open-webrtc-toolkit/owt-client-javascript/docs/mdfiles/simulcast.md

 1. The simulcast stream published to conference won't be transcoded.
 2. The `rid` attribute may not be present once a 'streamadded' event triggered.
 Users should listen on stream's `updated` event for new `rid` added.
-3. Current browsers(Chrome/Firefox/Safari) can support VP8 simulcast well while H.264 simulcast has some limitations.
+3. Current browsers support VP8 simulcast well while H.264 simulcast has some limitations.